 - Have a reading contest with prizes at different milestones.

 - Create a reading tree on your wall where you add a leaf for each book read by the family during the year.
 (Write the book title and author and who read it on the book and your whole family will have fun keeping track of everything they read throughout the new year!)

 Make it a goal this year to work on more life skills with your kids, which are things that will carry them throughout their lives no matter what they decide to do as a job or career.

 - Regularly talk about (and model) saving and spending with your kids.
-(Try the Financial Peace Junior Kit)
+(Try the Financial Peace Junior Kit and a Budget Buddy.)

 - Teach your kids to cook (or learn together – even with virtual cooking classes!).

 - Work on doing laundry and other chores together.
-(Assign a chore chart!)
+(Assign a rotating chore chart!)

 - Work on coping skills like anger, anxiety, stress and more.